CortanaAnalyticsGallery-Int/deeplearning-3/readme.md

 Build a deep learning model using Keras and Tensorflow to predict the onset of diabetes using the famous Pima Indians Diabetes dataset.

+Based on this blog post [https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/] by Json Brownlee.

 A copy of the dataset is included.
 Need to install the following libraries at the command prompt in Vienna command window:

 - conda install keras